1998code/iOS16-Live-Activities/README.md

 A2.
 YES.
 Load the image from the Internet, and pass the data to the widget via App Group and AppStorage (aka UserDefaults)<br/>
     Advantage: Can update in any time as the url can be changed / modify remotely.<br/>
        No need to store in Assets Folder and reduced app size.<br/>
-    Limitation: Unless the user re-open the app, the image cannot be updated in the background.
+    Limitation: Unless the user re-open the app, the image cannot be updated in the background.<br />
 Q3.
 How about AsyncImage?<br />
 A3.
 NO. (Known not working)